 concrete screws, spring toggle wings, stud anchors, sleeve anchors, lag shields, machine screw anchors, drop-in anchors, double expansion sleeves, plastic toggle, conical anchors, self-drilling drywall anchors, wood screw anchors, nail drive anchors, and anchor bolts, and hollow wall anchors

-Aerospace fasteners operate in high stress environments; extreme temperatures, extreme stress and loads, high pressures, and chemicals can accelerate degradation and corrosion.
-Accordingly, aerospace fasteners are highly regulated and must be designed and manufactured according to high standards and specifications set by multiple organizations.
+Aircraft fasteners operate in high stress environments; extreme temperatures, extreme stress and loads, high pressures, and chemicals can accelerate degradation and corrosion.
+Accordingly, Aircraft fasteners are highly regulated and must be designed and manufactured according to high standards and specifications set by multiple organizations.
 Standards include but are not limited to those set by Boeing Aircraft Standards (BAC), Military Standards(MS), Aerospace Standards (AS), and National Aerospace Standards(NAS).

 Aluminum has historically been the most prevalently used material in aerospace hardware.
 When utilized for spacecraft, the material requires extra treatment to edify its corrosion resistance properties.
 In this application, Aluminum must be cold heat formed.
 The material is most useful when aluminum alloys are used, as its tensile strength is higher.